dawidkotarba/interview_questions/engineering_management.md

 - What do you do to grow as a manager and leader?
 - How do you stay up to date with the technology?
 - How hands-on do you prefer to be as an Engineering Manager (i.e. % of time coding)?
+- Are you involved in coding, design reviews, architecture, requirement analysis, etc.?
+- Tell me about the area/technology where you have the most to learn?
+- How to you see yourself in 5 years?

 ## Leadership
 - How would you lead a team through a difficult situation?
 Give an example from the past.